lucarelyx/conversation_api/README.md

 DB_PASSWORD=

 To test the app you have to make a post to this url: http://localhost:8000/api/conversation where port 8000 is the port for the lavarel serve.
-The body have to be as the following:
+The body have to be set as the following:
 {
   "user_id":1, //any number, the api will remember the conversation "query": "text" //your question or prompt
 }

+Remember that im using a provisional apikey from OpenAI, you can change it in the controller view.